Economic history books

-Traditionally neglected in university courses, economic history has made a comeback in the wake of the financial crisis, and so it’s no surprise we have an interview with former IMF chief economist Simon Johnson on why it matters.
+Traditionally neglected in university courses, economic history has made a comeback in recent years.
+It’s no surprise we have an interview with Simon Johnson, winner of the 2024 Nobel economics prize, on why economic history matters.
+Browse more of our interviews below:

 The best books on Economic History, recommended by Emma Rothschild